 In fact, one big study shows that playing music with my toddlers may even be more beneficial to their development than reading to them- improving numeracy, social skills, and attention span more than shared book reading.
 So sing and dance away!

-Early introduction to music can set kids up for a life-long, creative and healthy hobby.
+An early introduction to music can set kids up for a life-long, creative and healthy hobby.

-Exposure to music early on introduces kids to a hobby which they can carry with them their whole lives.
+Exposure to music early on introduces kids to a hobby that they can carry with them their whole lives.
 It is a wonderful vehicle to unwind from stress in a healthy way which allows them to express themselves and be creative.
 Playing TV, surfing the web or playing video games can’t even begin to compete with these benefits!

 So keep making, playing and listening to music with your kids and grandkids- how often do you find something that is both so fun AND good for them!?